 So think of KubeVela as a Heroku but it is fully extensible when your needs grow.

 Serverless platform such as AWS Lambda provides extraordinary user experience and agility to deploy serverless applications.
 However, those platforms impose even more constraints in extensibility.
 They are arguably "hard-coded" PaaS.

 KubeVela can easily deploy both Kubernetes based serverless workloads such as Knative/OpenFaaS, or cloud based functions such as AWS Lambda.
 Simply register them as a "component" in KubeVela platform.

 The typical example is Hashicorp's Waypoint.
 Waypoint is a developer facing tool which introduces a consistent workflow (i.e., build, deploy, release) to ship applications on top of different platforms.

-KubeVela is a Kubernetes add-on for building developer-centric deployment system.
-It leverages Open Application Model and the native Kubernetes extensibility to resolve a hard problem - making shipping applications enjoyable on Kubernetes.
+KubeVela is a Kubernetes add-on for building modern application deployment system.
+It leverages Open Application Model and Kubernetes as control plane to resolve a hard problem - making shipping applications enjoyable.

 Here are some recommended next steps:

 - Learn how to deploy an application in detail and understand how it works.